Ticks – Top 10 Tips 2018 On How to deal with Ticks

 Another method of topical medication, tick powders are an effective method for killing and repelling ticks from your pet.

 Checking your Cat

-After being outside in areas where ticks may be lurking, be sure to carefully check your cat for ticks.
+After being outside in areas where a tick may be lurking, be sure to carefully check your cat for tick infestation.
 Look between the toes, inside the ears, between the legs.

 Keeping your Cats Indoors